-From the object counting perspective the resulting image is equivalent to the source video and can be considered as its hash, and it is something quite peculiar.
+From the object counting perspective, the resulting image is equivalent to the source video and can be considered as its hash, and it is something quite peculiar.

 2) The binary image is built from the resulting image in a way that was described above.
 Now it is easy to estimate background as a mean or median for each resulting image column.
-Every column is the image of the same point, but in different points in time.
+Every column is the image of the same point, but at different points in time.
 To clear binary image and separate every object we can use the usual way.